 The tactics used in the above example are creating a prospect-specific offer (using their name and addressing a specific pain point identified by your research), and using an offer designed to get a meeting (follow-up is an hour-long product demo and research report).
 Other tactics you can use in your ABM plan include:

 - Social media targeting and retargeting—depending on the size of the target company, you may be able to craft a LinkedIn campaign that only reaches their employees.
 This is a great opportunity to use the tactic from the example above and promote a prospect-specific offer.
 You can also use more inbound-y retargeting tactics on social media.

-- Display ad targeting—this is possible using tech such as DemandBase, which offers the ability to serve up ads on networks across the web to specific companies based on IP addresses.
-This isn’t cheap, but could be very effective.
+- Display ad targeting—this is possible using tech such as Terminus, DemandBase and others which offer the ability to serve up ads on networks across the web to specific companies based on IP addresses or cookie-based targeting.
+This isn’t cheap, but can be very effective.